tfabris/BlueGigaEmpeg/README.md

 After the glue is fully dry, carefully reassemble the player.
 Reassemble in the reverse order of disassembly.
 Make sure to put everything back where you found it, in particular, make sure the IDE cable is folded and routed the same way as it was when you disassembled the player.

-Be careful not to overtighten the hex bolts which hold the fascia in place, they should only be finger-tight.
+When reassembling, be careful not to overtighten the hex bolts which hold the fascia in place, they should only be finger-tight.
 If you overtighten them, you may crack the fascia and/or prevent the buttons from working correctly.

 Final wiring positions and colors: